Call us 0333 370 4333

 Director Disqualification: An Overview

-Proceedings usually have to be commenced against the director within two years of the date of the formal insolvency of the company to which the conduct relates.
-Disqualification lasts between 2 and 15 years, depending on the severity of the admitted or proven “unfit conduct.”
+Generally, proceedings will have to be commenced against the director within two years of the date of the formal insolvency of the company to which the conduct relates.
+If a Director Disqualification Order is made, it will last between 2 and 15 years, depending on the severity of the admitted or proven unfit conduct.

-It is vital that the company director seeks and obtains specialist legal advice as early as possible as insolvency law, procedure and director disqualification claims are complex and require expert advice if the matter is to be brought to a successful conclusion.
+It is vital the company director seeks and obtains specialist legal advice as early as possible because insolvency law, procedure and director disqualification proceedings are complex and require expert guidance to achieve a successful conclusion.

 Testimonials